horsehour/horsehour.github.io/index.md

-I am Chunheng Jiang, a PhD candidate in Computer Science Department of PRI working with Dr. [Jianxi Gao][gao]{:target="_blank"}, also an AIRC (Rensselaer-IBM Artificial Intelligence Research Collaboration) Research Extern.
+I am Chunheng Jiang, a PhD candidate in Computer Science Department of PRI working with Dr. [Jianxi Gao][gao]{:target="_blank"}, also an Rensselaer-IBM AIRC (Artificial Intelligence Research Collaboration) Research Extern.
 I am now open to work as a Research Scientist, Software Engineer or Data Scientist after May 2022.
 I have a solid background in Network Science, Graph Science and Deep Learning.
-Also, I am interested in information retrieval, ranking, recommendation, optimization and data visualization.
+Also, I am interested in information retrieval, recommendation, optimization and data visualization.
-I have involved in diverse projects ranging from network inference, voting/ranking, machine learning/deep learning, risk network control to airline/highway traffic congestion to nuclear reaction networks and boiling crisis in nuclear reactors.
+I have involved in diverse projects ranging from network inference, voting, machine learning, risk network control to airline/highway traffic congestion to nuclear reaction networks and boiling crisis in nuclear reactors.
 Our collaboration works have been published in high-quality conferences (AAAI, IJCAI) and journals (Scientific Reports, New Journal of Physics).